aws-samples/serverless-streaming-data-application/README.md

 1. Manually delete any objects in the application's S3 buckets.
 2. Use the CloudFormation console to delete all the stacks deployed.

+## Clearing the DynamoDB table

+For testing and development purposes, the easiest way to clear all the data in a DynamoDB table is to delete the `streaming-app-ddb` stack and redeploy.
+This is why this resource is available as a separate stack to make it easy to clear the data.

 ## Next steps